volcano-sh/kubegene-website/content/docs/guides/execution.md

 ## Before you begin

-If you haven't already done so, setup Kubegene by the installation guide.
+If you haven't already done so, setup KubeGene by the installation guide.

 ## Jobs with depend type `whole`